MegviiRobot/CamLaserCalibraTool/README.md

 ### 5. Calibration Evaluation
 #### evaluation method 1

-> roslaunch lClibra example.launch
+> roslaunch lClibra debug.launch
 >
 > rosbag play your_bag.bag

-we project the laser point to the image plane, and you will get a image show  as follow:
+we will project the laser points to the image plane, and you will get a image  as follow:
 ![evaluation1](https://img-blog.csdnimg.cn/20190530183443953.png)

 #### evaluation method 2